scraperwiki/dumptruck/readme.md

     ]
     dt.insert(data)

+Your data will be stored as JSON.
+When you query it, it will come back as the original Python objects.

+And if you have some crazy object that can't be JSONified, you can use the dead-simple pickle interface.

+    # This fails
+    data = {"weirdthing": {range(100): None}
+    dt.insert(data)

+    # This works
+    from DumpTruck import Pickle
+    data = Pickle({"weirdthing": {range(100): None})
+    dt.insert(data)

+It automatically pickles and unpickles your complex object for you.

+#### Names
 Column names and table names automatically get quoted if you pass them without quotes, so you can use bizarre table and column names, like `no^[hs!'e]?'sf_"&'`